gitops-tools/image-updater/README.md

 repositories:
   - name: testing/repo-image
     sourceRepo: my-org/my-project
-    sourceBranch: master
+    sourceBranch: main
     filePath: service-a/deployment.yaml
     updateKey: spec.template.spec.containers.0.image
     branchGenerateName: repo-imager-
+    tagMatch: "^main-.*"
 ```

 This is a single repository configuration, Repo Push notifications from the
 image `testing/repo-image`, will trigger an update in the repo
 `my-org/my-project`.

-The change will be based off the `master` branch, and updating the file
+The change will be based off the `main` branch, and updating the file
 `service-a/deployment.yaml`.

 Within that file, the `spec.template.spec.containers.0.image` field will be replaced